Clare-Joyce/CDS_Project/README.md

 The basic operation of the Bloom filter implementation was initially tested using `pytest' before starting with the benchmarking.
 This is ensure that the code is correct and that all operations does function as intended.

-## Benchmarking
+## Testing and Benchmarking

+The basic operation of the Bloom filter implementation was initially tested as illustrated above before starting with the benchmarking.
+This is to ensure that the code is correct and that all operations do function as intended.

-To test the implementation performance of the bloom filters with two types of large dataset a set of random words and DNA sequences are generated with functions.
+Though the filter is implemented with take both words and DNA sequences, it was tested only with random words generated with functions.

 [Benchmarking](report.ipynb)